 - 1. Speak with their chosen place of study.
 Will they accept them even though they have not met minimum standards?
 It's worth asking they may say yes so long as your child commits to some additional work - 2.
 Retake failed subjects - 3.
 Do similar sixth form studies somewhere different without having to retake exams - 4.
-Do an internship, traineeship or volunteer placement to obtain and be able to prove that they have the skills needed to continue further studies - 5.
-Start an apprenticeship click here to know the latest.
+Do an internship, traineeship or volunteer placement to obtain an be able to prove that they have the skills needed to continue further studies - 5.
+Start an apprenticeship

-GCSE Results Day 2024
+GCSE Results Day 2025

-GCSE Results Day 2024 has yet to be confirmed, but it is likely to take place week commencing 19th August.
+GCSE Results Day 2025 has yet to be confirmed, but it is likely to take place week commencing 21st August.
 We'll include live updates on The Parents' Guide to website